gibsramen/xebec/README.md

 ## Issues

-If you have any issues with xebec, please leave a GitHub issue.
+If you have any issues with xebec, please leave a GitHub issue or pull request.